sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Balance

+This is just guidelines

+You have power - it's mostly in the narrative

+What kind of GM move do you do in response to failed flips?

 Calculate party power, create set of enemies that challenge them to the desired degree

  * 10 Stamina Points for each PC
  * If a player has > 4 green tokens, add X

+Always describe the encounter in a way that hints at the difficulty.

+ * The two guards *exchange an unsure look and step forward*
+ * The salty pirate flashes his blade, but *simultaneously takes a step backwards towards his ship*

+ * The golem is *gargantuan and covered in scars from many battles*
+ * The *horde* of undead wolves stare at you with *unrelenting hunger*
+ * The old man with the walking stick is *unfazed by your threats* and, *after looking you up and down, turns away with an air of dismissal*

 # Loot